aparthas3112/aparthas3112.github.io/_pages/about.md

 I also develop Bayesian inference software to aid the detection of weak gravitational waves.
 [Here](/projects/inference) are some talks and tutorials I have given to students around the world on timing neutron stars, Bayesian statistics and using the relevant software packages.

+For a collection of my software development projects, see [here](/projectswebpage).

 I am very passionate about science outreach and have given more than 60 talks to non-scientific audiences around the globe.

 When I'm outdoors, I enjoy long-distance cycling and adventure sports.
 When indoors, I enjoy gaming.